Nirob-Barman/Fitness-Equipment-and-Accessories/Fitness-Equipment-and-Accessories-Client/README.md

 ## Configuration

-1. Create a `.env.local` file in the root directory of the project and add the following enviroment variables:
+1. Create a `.env.local` file in the root directory of the project and add the following environment variables:

 Frontend .env.local